Login Sign in

 Sick puppy laying on rug at home

 Dry heaving occurs when a dog attempts to vomit but is unable to produce any material.
-Any illness that can cause vomiting in dogs can theoretically also cause dry heaving.
+Any illness that can cause vomiting in dogs can theoretically also cause this behavior.

 This includes: